Do you get tired of hearing other people talk about investing? For the most part, I can’t stand reading or listening to the mindless chatter.

 In their book, Creative Destruction (5), Richard Foster and Sarah Kaplan analyzed the companies of the original S&P 500 Index created in 1957.
 Quite shockingly, only 74 of the original companies remained on the list in 1997, and just 12 of them ended up with returns that outperformed the index for the 41-year period through 1998.
 12 out of 500!

 Keep in mind that these 500 companies are some the biggest and most influential in the world.
 They are not small, distressed firms that you’ve never heard of.
 They are giants that people love to talk about.
-Just think about how many people bought the stock of these “safe investments” while trying to outperform the index.

 If you still aren’t convinced, have a look at the 2010 study “Stocks of Admired Companies and Spurned Ones” (6) by Meir Statman and Deniz Anginer.

 The study was based on Fortune Magazine’s annual list of “America’s Most Admired Companies” from 1983 to 2007.
 The authors created two portfolios from the data, with one representing the most admired companies and the other representing the “spurned” or least admired companies.
-The “admired” portfolio contained the stocks with the highest Fortune ratings (which were popular companies like Disney and Google), and the “spurned” portfolio contained the stocks with the lowest Fortune ratings (which were no name companies like Jet Blue and Bridgestone).
+The “admired” portfolio contained the stocks with the highest Fortune ratings (which were popular companies like Disney and Google), and the “spurned” portfolio contained the stocks with the lowest Fortune ratings (which were lesser known companies like Jet Blue and Bridgestone).

 Can you guess the outcome?